Today we have selected Ayman Abdel-Rahman to take his interview. He is the CEO of kotobee.

 How does your company innovate?

-As the director, I do give the team members room for breathing and innovating.
+As the director, I give the team members room for breathing and innovating.
 For example, every two months, we run a “hack day” where every company member works on any topic they wish in randomly assigned teams.
 The person does not need to use their job title’s skill set that day but can do anything they wish.
 Besides breaking the ice and team bonding, this hack day has been an oil well of extremely creative out-of-the-box ideas, with feasible ones implemented already into our products.

 We’ve been running this hack day for over two years now, and I strongly recommend other business owners to try it out.
 Food for thought: Google Maps, Gmail, Google Calendar are just a few of the products that simple employees have pitched at Google in similar “hack day” activities.